pranay-pathania/pranay-pathania/README.md

 1. I am fluent in English and Hindi (and a bit of Japanese).
 2. I'm a team player, when forced to do so.
 3. I'll do the work, you do the presentations, please (*looks at you with hope*)
 4. Don't expect small talk from me.
 Yes, I've been the stereotypical quiet kid at school (minus the MP5).
 I have basically zero social skills and I'm not working on it (same reason why I don't have my face as the profile picture).
-This is excused for my friends, if they exist in the future.
+This is excused for my friends, if they exist in the future (acquaintances and people on social platforms don't count).
 5. I expect anyone who contacts me to give me feedback and/or criticism, or raise a question, or anything close to those things, instead of sending a simple "Hi".
 You'll just trigger my anxiety and never get a reply.

 **Other random points**: